flatironinstitute/CaImAn/README.md

 # Questions, help, and next steps
 In addition to the demos, there are many ways to learn more about Caiman and receive help:
 - [The online documentation](https://caiman.readthedocs.io/en/latest/) contains a lot of general information about Caiman, the parameters, how to interpret its outputs, and more.
+- [GitHub Discussions](https://github.com/flatironinstitute/CaImAn/discussions) is our preferred venue to ask for help.
-- The [Gitter forum](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im) is a great place to ask questions.
+- The [Gitter forum](https://app.gitter.im/#/room/#agiovann_Constrained_NMF:gitter.im) is our old forum: we sometimes will ask people to join us there when something can best be solved in real time.
 - If you have found a bug, we recommend searching the [issues at github](https://github.com/flatironinstitute/CaImAn/issues) and opening a new issue if you can't find the solution there.
-- If there is a feature you would like to see implemented, feel free to come chat at Gitter or open an issue at Github.
+- If there is a feature you would like to see implemented, feel free to come chat at the above forumns or open an issue at Github.

 # How to contribute :hammer:
  Caiman is an open-source project and improves because of contributions from users all over the world.
-If there is something about Caiman that you would like to improve, then you are qualified to contribute.
+If there is something about Caiman that you would like to work on, then please reach out.
 We are always looking for more contributors, so please come read the [contributors page](./CONTRIBUTING.md) for more details about how.

 # Videos
 There are multiple online videos by Andrea Giovannucci from past Caiman workshops/events that are an excellent start for newcomers.